 Christmas gift guide 2022: Best last minute gifts at Amazon (with deals)

-Christmas is only one week away.
+Christmas is only a few day away.
 Do you have gifts for everyone on your list yet?
 Don't worry, there are still plenty of deals that you can get at Amazon ahead of the holidays.
 The major retailer has deals on iRobot robot vacuums, Apple AirPods Pro, top-rated kitchen gadgets and more.
 We even found deals on gift cards, perfect for gifting friends and loved ones this Hanukkah and Christmas.

 The best deals on last-minute holiday gifts at Amazon